-Men’s basketball at Bellevue Community College was the first intercollegiate sport in the history of the college.
-The Men’s Basketball program kicked off it’s first season in 1967, led by the leadership of Coach Ernie Woods who held that position until his retirement after the 1996-97 season.
+Men’s basketball at what was then Bellevue Community College was the first intercollegiate sport in the history of the college.
+The men’s basketball program kicked off it’s first season in 1967, led by the leadership of Coach Ernie Woods who held that position until his retirement after the 1996-97 season.

 In the early days, the Helmsmen played their home games at nearby Sammamish High School and Newport High School.
-The team finally established their own home court in January 1973 when the BCC gymnasium was built and opened.
+The team finally established its own home court in January 1973 when the BCC gymnasium opened.

 BCC made it to the NWAACC Tournaments three seasons in a row, placing sixth in 1977 and fourth in 1978 before missing the 1979 tourney.
 After the 1978-79 season, Coach Woods took a sabbatical and left the 1979-80 squad in the capable hands of long-time assistant Bruce Brown.
 The Helmsmen went on to the semifinals of the 1980 tourney before falling to eventual champion Wenatchee Valley and finishing in third place.

 Woods returned the following season and led BCC to the league title and sixth place at the NWAACC Tournament.
 The Helmsmen were eliminated after one game at the 1983 and 1984 tournaments.
 In 1986, BCC who won the Northern Division title, placed fourth at the NWAACC Tournament.